csusbdt/441-2014/README.md

 ## Overview

-This program illustrates one way to use SDL2 and Lua to build a 2D video game.
+This program implements a visual novel.
+The purpose is to illustrate one way to use SDL2 and Lua to build a 2D video game.

 The project contents include the following.

     src/ - The app's C source code.

     working/ - The working directory when testing the program.
-               The Put files needed by the program here.
+               Put files needed by the program here.

     lua/ - The Lua source code.
+(Needed for the Windows build.)

     osx/ - Build scripts to generate package installer for Mac OS X distribution.